-Hi!
-Welcome to Breastfeeding Monroe, a one stop breastfeeding informational site for mothers and families in Monroe County, Michigan.
+Welcome to Breastfeeding Monroe, a breastfeeding informational site for mothers, families and health care professionals in Monroe County, Michigan.

 Many health insurance plans are aware of the numerous health benefits of breastfeeding and therefore may cover certain breastfeeding-related expenses.
 For example this may include: lactation consultant services, breastpump rental/purchase and other costs.
 Coverage for breastfeeding-related expenses will vary widely among different health insurance plans.
 Click here to read more information: www.medela.com

 The Monroe County Health Department - WIC Program offers a FREE breastfeeding class open to pregnant women living in Monroe County.
 You do not have to be a WIC participant to participate with this FREE class.
 During this 45 minute class you will:

 - Learn what to expect in the hospital with breastfeeding

 - Learn tips for initiating and maximizing milk supply

 Please contact 734-240-7800 if you are interested in participating.